SoftFx/AlgoBots/100YearPortfolio/README.md

 This is the link to the Configuration sheet.
 String parameter.

 #### **CredsFile (optional)**
 The path to credentials file on your computer.
-This parameter is necessary for updating the *Status* page in the Configuration sheet in real time mode.  (for more information read [here](https://github.com/SoftFx/AlgoBots/wiki/How-to-connect-with-Google-Service-credentials%3F)).
+This parameter is necessary for updating the *Status* page in the Configuration sheet in real time mode (for more information read [here](https://github.com/SoftFx/AlgoBots/wiki/How-to-connect-with-Google-Service-credentials%3F)).
 String parameter.

 ## Settings page